 Despite the government’s assurances that the purchase of Fernberg would ‘not in any way interfere’ with the plans already underway to construct a new Government House in Victoria Park, its construction was abandoned by 1912 due to lack of funds.

 In 1973 the National Trust of Queensland moved into the building and remained in residence until 2003 when they moved in to the old Immigration Depot (now National Trust House).
 Old Government House now sits amongst the grounds of the Queensland University of Technology.

 On 6 June 1859, Queen Victoria approved the creation of a new colony to be called Queensland.
 On 10 December of the same year, Sir George Ferguson Bowen arrived in Brisbane as the new colony’s Governor and officially proclaimed the Colony of Queensland.
-From December 1859 to April 1860, Queensland was governed by an Executive Council.
+From December 1859 to 22 May 1860, Queensland was governed by an Executive Council without a parliamentary government.
 Queensland Parliament met for the first time on 22 May 1960 in the old convict barracks in Queens Street, roughly opposite the site of the current Myer Centre.